Protecting power: Cold War

 The superpower rivalry of the Cold War led to changes in the institution of protecting power.
 The United States, which had accepted over 200 mandates as protecting power before 1945, was no longer seen as a disinterested third party and managed to secure only one mandate after 1945.
 Instead, the United States had to appoint a protecting power to represent its interests over a dozen times since 1945.
 Switzerland and Sweden both chose to remain non-aligned in the Cold War and refused to join any military alliances, leading to their continued popularity as protecting powers.
 Since 1945, Switzerland has held as many as 24 simultaneous mandates as protecting power.

 The interests section was born in the aftermath of Rhodesia's Unilateral Declaration of Independence in 1965, when nine African countries broke off diplomatic relations with the United Kingdom.
-The protecting power for the United Kingdom notified the receiving governments that British diplomats were members of the protecting power's own embassy.
-As a result, the British diplomats retained their diplomatic immunity and could stay in the former British embassy, which had been placed into the charge of the protecting power.
+The protecting power for the United Kingdom declared that said British diplomats were members of the protecting power's own embassy—that is, it was as if the British diplomats were of the protecting power’s own country.
+As a result, the British diplomats retained their diplomatic immunity and could stay in the (former) British embassy, which had been placed into the charge of the protecting power.
 The innovation was widely adopted after the Six-Day War of 1967.
 The Arab states allowed American diplomats to remain in their capitals as the U.S. Interests Section of the respective protecting power, while Israel allowed Soviet diplomats to remain in Tel Aviv as the Soviet Interests Section of the Finnish Embassy.

-The fiercest proxy wars of the Cold War were civil wars, including the Algerian War and the Vietnam War.
+The fiercest proxy wars of the Cold War were civil wars, including the Korean War, the Algerian War and the Vietnam War.
 Because the principal belligerents each claimed to be the country's sole legitimate government, they did not recognize each other and refused to maintain diplomatic relations with any countries that recognized the other side.
 This difficulty was resolved by Protocol I (1977) to the Geneva Conventions, which stipulated that the belligerents should nominate protecting powers to the International Committee of the Red Cross.
 The Red Cross would then approach any countries that appeared on both lists, without the belligerents having to communicate with each other directly.
 If no arrangement could be made with a third country, then the belligerents had to accept the Red Cross or another international organization to act as the protecting power.